JiangCong1990/Simulation-and-Observation-Data-of-the-Yellow-River-Basin/README.md

 # AHMS-IRRIG Simulation

-INPUT_DATA/: Contains input data required for running the Noah-MP and HMS components of the AHMS-IRRIG model.
+INPUT_DATA/: Contains geo-static input data required for running the Noah-MP and HMS components of the AHMS-IRRIG model.

 OUTPUT_DATA/: Contains the output files from the AHMS-IRRIG model, including simulated hydrological and irrigation results.

 # AHMS-SED Simulation
-INPUT_DATA/: Contains input data required for running the Noah-MP and HMS components of the AHMS-SED model.
+INPUT_DATA/: Contains geo-static input data required for running the Noah-MP and HMS components of the AHMS-SED model.

 JAMES_Figures/: Includes visual representations, such as sediment transport plots, generated for the JAMES submission.